We found 6 orthopedic trauma specialists who accept Bronze Compass Balanced 6500 near Dallas, TX.

 Clinical interests: Revision Arthroplasty, Revision Hip Arthroplasty, Sarcoma, Bone Problems, Knee Revision, ...
 (Read more)

-Dr. Rahul Banerjee's medical specialty is orthopedic trauma.
-Clinical interests for Dr. Banerjee include leg fracture, arm fracture, and wrist fracture.
-Dr. Banerjee accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He graduated from the University of Chicago, Pritzker School of Medicine.
-He is professionally affiliated with Denton Regional Medical Center and VA North Texas Health Care System (VANTHCS).
+Dr. Rahul Banerjee is a physician who specializes in orthopedic trauma.
+These areas are among his clinical interests: leg fracture, arm fracture, and wrist fracture.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Banerjee graduated from the University of Chicago, Pritzker School of Medicine.
+Dr. Banerjee is affiliated with Denton Regional Medical Center and VA North Texas Health Care System (VANTHCS).

 Clinical interests: Leg Fracture, Arm Fracture, Wrist Fracture, Shoulder Fracture, Knee Fracture, Hand Fracture, Hip ...
 (Read more)

-Dr. Larry Johnson's areas of specialization are orthopedic trauma and sports medicine.
-Dr. Johnson graduated from Meharry Medical College.
-He honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Larry Johnson sees patients in Dallas, TX.
+His medical specialties are orthopedic trauma and sports medicine.
+Dr. Johnson honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is a graduate of Meharry Medical College.
 He is affiliated with VA North Texas Health Care System (VANTHCS) and Pine Creek Medical Center.

 Conditions / Treatments